Employee Onboarding Training for High-Trust Teams | TIGERS 6 Principles

 When onboarding is weak, new employees may learn the job tasks but miss the behavior expectations that help them succeed with others.
 They may hesitate to ask questions, misunderstand team norms, or struggle to see how their work connects to shared success.

-Effective onboarding creates connection, clarity, and commitment early.
+Effective employee onboarding training creates connection, clarity, and commitment early.
 It helps people understand not only what to do, but how to work well within the team.

 That is where the TIGERS 6 Principles provide structure.
 They help managers, mentors, and new employees build a shared language for trust, collaboration, accountability, communication, and follow-through from the beginning.